 It’s time to give the couch cushions a rest.
 No matter how many times you take them off to do yet another search for coins, it’s not the most effective way to find extra money.

-Here are some ideas for relatively painless ways to make additional cash by doing things you might be doing anyway — from online shopping to collecting receipts.
-Plus, we have a few ideas for performing easy tasks that will also earn you some cash.
+Here are some ideas for relatively painless ways to make additional cash by doing things you might be doing anyway, or doing things that require virtually no effort and no cash investment.

-Cash-back websites earn you money for something you’re doing anyway: shopping.
+Using cash-back portals earns you cash rebates for something you’re doing anyway: shopping.

-With Ebates, for example, simply provide your email address and within seconds you’ll be ready to start earning cash back when you shop at thousands of online stores.
-After registering, take another few seconds and download their browser tool.
-Then, whenever you search for anything online, you’ll automatically see which stores are offering rebates on that item.
+With Rakuten, for example, simply provide your email address if you don’t already have an account, and within seconds you’ll be ready to start earning cash back when you shop at thousands of online stores and certain brick-and-mortar stores.

 If you’re one of those people who’s always getting compliments for the pictures you take, why not make a little money doing it?

 Smartphone apps like Foap — available for Android and Apple devices — enable you to make money off the photos you take with your phone anyway.